alexzhangs/weekreport-tool/README.md

     Check your Email configured in config file.

+    After report is sent, wr-sender will mark this report is SENT, and prevent to send it again.

+    Use -f to force to send a report again.

-9. Send the report really.
+9. Send the report really, no test anymore.

+    Use -n.

     ```
     wr-sender -n -w 30